 The photo “opportunity” or the lack of it.
-Once at the faved photo location, the ferry staff organised the guests to take turns at that spot, so that they can shoot the guests’ pictures for sale along the entire journey, rendering the cruise as if its simply a photo-sale event.
-The staff photographer blares non-stop with her mini body-mounted loud speaker, directing guests on how to pose, hand on chin, hand on cheek, etc. This trip was really badly conducted.
-Those expecting a quality time will be sorely disappointed.
+Once at the faved photo location, the ferry staff organised the guests to take turns at that spot, so that they can shoot the guests’ pictures for sale along the entire journey, rendering the cruise as if it’s simply a photo-sale event.
+The staff photographer blares non-stop with her mini body-mounted loudspeaker, directing guests on how to pose, hand on chin, hand on cheek, etc. This trip was really badly conducted.
+Those expecting quality time will be sorely disappointed.

-The Li Jiang has really nice scenic views but it just regrettable that it’s badly delivered while the infrastructure at the river bank (like public toilet) are woefully under-capacity.
-One can only hope the county authority are listening and make improvement soon.
+The Li Jiang has really nice scenic views but it is just regrettable that it’s badly delivered while the infrastructure at the river bank (like public toilet) are woefully under-capacity.
+One can only hope the county authority is listening and make improvements soon.

 Meet “Cormorant and Old Fisherman” – the Icon of Guilin